BC Workplace Inclusion Awards

 DIVERSE & INCLUSIVE CULTURE CHAMPION – Large Business

-Nominees must in be operation within BC, and have over 50 employees.
+Nominees must in be operation within BC, and have more than 500 employees.

 A social enterprise is a business that trades to create positive social impact, be it social, cultural, community economic and/or environmental outcomes.
 The business has a clear sense of its ‘social mission’, which is publicly identified.
 Nominees in this category demonstrate an inclusive and diverse workforce, tapping into the strengths of people who are often marginalized.

-Nominees must be registered as a non-profit organization in BC.
+Nominees must be registered as a non-profit or social enterprise organization in BC.

 DIVERSE & INCLUSIVE CULTURE CHAMPION – Chamber or Board of Trade Champion

 The BC Chamber of Commerce is a strong proponent of hiring for diversity and inclusion in the work place and works with its members to promote inclusive hiring practices.
 The Open Door Group is pleased to introduce the inaugural Chamber or Board of Trade Champion award that will be given to a business that is a member of a Board or Trade or Chamber of Commerce that hold membership with the B.C.
 Chamber of Commerce.
 Nominees are expected to demonstrate efforts and progress in identifying and employing diverse employees and engaging them in an inclusive workplace.

 Nominees must be a member of a Board or Trade or Chamber of Commerce that hold membership with the B.C.
 Chamber of Commerce.